Welcome to the Youth & Parent Career Centre!

 NSCC students graduate with a strong foundation in automotive, communication and safety training.
 They are ready for employment.
 Upon accepting a job offer in the technical field, he/she will register as an apprentice and complete the four year Certification program.

-Refer to Automotive Training Pathway Chart on the right panel for more details on automotive technical training and certification.
+Refer here, to the Automotive Training Pathway Chart for more details on automotive technical training and certification.

 Entry Level Automotive Jobs